Are VPNs Legal in the US? What You Should Know Before You Use One

 A little less visibility for your ISP

-Some people also use a VPN to reduce how much Internet service providers can see about the type of traffic they are handling.
-Since the traffic is encrypted, it can be harder to inspect in detail.
-That is one reason people talk about VPNs when they want to avoid ISP throttling, although a VPN is not a magic fix for every slow connection.
+Some people also use a VPN to reduce how much their internet provider can see about the traffic they’re handling.
+Because it’s encrypted, it’s harder to inspect in detail, which is why VPNs come up when people want to avoid ISP throttling, though a VPN isn’t a magic fix for every slow connection.
+In short, most people aren’t using a VPN to vanish; they’re protecting passwords, hiding their visible IP, and making the connection feel a bit safer.

 Can websites detect VPN usage and block it?